KeRNeLith/Here/README.md

 - The `Option<T>`.
 This structure encapsulates the concept of having a value or not.
 This mechanic safely handles a traditional null return.
 For more details on `Option<T>` usage see the following [tips](src/Here/Option/README.md).

+- The `Either<TLeft, TRight>`.
+This structure encapsulates the concept of having a success value (right) or a failure (left).
+This provides a better management of method returns that can generate error by clarifying the error case.
+For more details on `Either<TLeft, TRight>` usage see the following [tips](src/Here/Either/README.md).

 - The `Result`.
 This structure encapsulates treatments results.
 This provides an improved return state, and also a better error management.
 For more details on `Result` usage see the following [tips](src/Here/Result/README.md).